fengyujia88/academic-CV-new/content/Leadership/volunteer/index.md

 ---
 title: Social Volunteers, Membership
-subtitle: Since February 2020, I have been volunteering to provide free consultations to patients in need and have consistently engaged in voluntary blood donation.
+subtitle: Since November 2015, I have been volunteering to provide free consultations to patients in need and have consistently engaged in voluntary blood donation.

 # Summary for listings and search engines
-summary: Since February 2020, I have been volunteering to provide free consultations to patients in need and have consistently engaged in voluntary blood donation.
+summary: Since November 2015, I have been volunteering to provide free consultations to patients in need and have consistently engaged in voluntary blood donation.

 # Link this post with a project
 projects: []

 # Date published
-date: '2020-10-13T00:00:00Z'
+date: '2015-11-13T00:00:00Z'

 # Date updated
 lastmod: '2023-09-13T00:00:00Z'